Yueleng/react-tutorial/rendering_lists_n_conditional_content.md

   };
   ```

-- When rendering components in the list, don't forget to add `key` attribute to very element, otherwise it has the following two problems.
+- When rendering components in the list, don't forget to add `key` attribute to every element, otherwise it has the following two problems.
   - From the performance perspective, react has to render each component in the list again.
 This leads to low performance if we have a long list.
   - Further, it may also lead to bugs, when the component in the list has states itself.
 This will lead to state info loss, when react re-render every component.
 - `key` helps react identify which component already exists in the list and will only focus on rendering new components.